github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 - [Webhooks](/webhooks-and-events/webhooks/about-webhooks)
 - [REST API checks endpoints](/rest/checks)

-The Checks endpoints are also available to use in GraphQL, but this tutorial focuses on REST.
+Checks are also available to use with the GraphQL API, but this tutorial focuses on the REST API.
 For more information about the GraphQL objects, see [Check Suite](/graphql/reference/objects#checksuite) and [Check Run](/graphql/reference/objects#checkrun) in the GraphQL documentation.

 ## Setup